appdevjohn/Chess-API/README.md

 ### Running with Docker
 1. Run `docker build -t chess-api .`
 2. Run `docker run -p 8000:8000 chess-api` ensuring the port is exposed.

+### Documentation
+With this application running, go to `/docs` in your browser to see how to use this API.